hallorant/bigmit/ta23demo/chromatrs/README.md

 This demonstrated the modern ChromaTRS on a Model III.
 I used two Goteks and two disk images.
 All the files are in the chromatrs subdirectory.

-* Boot disk: `TRSDOS v13 SSDD.hfe` this is just stock TRSDOS 1.3
+* Boot disk: `TRSDOS v13.hfe` this is just stock TRSDOS 1.3
 * Data disk: `ChromaTRS TRSDOS v13.hfe` is the ChromaTRS software (disk is formatted for TRSDOS 1.3)

 All of the demos described below assume you have the boot disk in drive 0 and